dlwicksell/nodem/README.md

 $ echo "source ~/nodem/resources/environ" >> ~/.profile
 ```

-If you don't source the environ file, then you will need to put a copy of
+If you don't source the `environ` file, then you will need to put a copy of
-v4wNode.m into a directory that is specified in your $ydb_routines (only
+`v4wNode.m` into a directory that is specified in your $ydb_routines (only
 applicable for YottaDB) or $gtmroutines routines path, or in the `routinesPath`
-property in your call to the `open` API, so that YottaDB/GT.M can find it.
-It
+property in your call to the `open` API, so that YottaDB (or GT.M) can find it.
-is located in the ~/nodem/src directory.
-Again, if you don't source the environ
+It is located in the `~/nodem/src` directory.
+Again, if you don't source the
-file, then you will also need to define the $ydb_ci (only applicable for
+`environ` file, then you will also need to define the $ydb_ci (only applicable
-YottaDB) or $GTMCI environment variable, or set the `callinTable` property in
+for YottaDB) or $GTMCI environment variable, or set the `callinTable` property
-your call to the `open` API, and point it at the file nodem.ci, located in the
+in your call to the `open` API, and point it at the file `nodem.ci`, located in
-~/nodem/resources directory, e.g.
+the `~/nodem/resources` directory, e.g.

 ```bash
 $ export ydb_ci=~/nodem/resources/nodem.ci